deathworlders/online/content/books/deathworlders/chapter-62-tooth-and-claw.md

 So far, the Hunter attacks had been more like exploratory prods.
 They appeared, they hit hard, then faded the second they met serious resistance.

-Their officers were getting tired that piddling kwekshit, and had decided to do something about it.
+Their officers were getting tired of that piddling kwekshit, and had decided to do something about it.

 “We’re going to start patrols along a three klick band extending outward from the base, paying particular attention to the river that runs to the southwest,” they’d said.